 A frame buffer device is a memory device similar to /dev/mem and it has the same features.
-It can be read from, written to, or some location in it can be sought and maped using mmap().
-The difference is that the memory that appears is not the whole memory, but only the frame buffer of the video hardware.
-The device is accessed through special device nodes, usually located in the /dev directory, /dev/fb. /dev/fb also has several IOCTLs which act on it and through which information about the hardware can be queried and set.
+It can be read from, written to, or some location in it can be sought and mapped using mmap().
+The difference is that the memory available to the user is not the entire allocated memory, but only the frame buffer of the video hardware.
+The device is accessed through special device nodes, usually located in the /dev directory, /dev/fb\. /dev/fb\ also has several IOCTLs which act on it and through which information about the hardware can be queried and set.
 The color map handling operates through IOCTLs as well.
-See linux/fb.h for more information on which IOCTLs there are and which data structures they use.
+See linux/fb.h for more information on which IOCTLs there are and which data structures are used.

 The frame buffer driver implementation for i.MX 6 is abstracted from the actual hardware.
-The default panel driver is picked up by video mode defined in platform data or passed in with 'video=mxc_elcdif_fb:resolution, bpp=bits_per_pixel' kernel bootup command during probing, where resolution should be in the common frame buffer video mode pattern and bits_per_pixel should be the frame buffer's color depth.
+The default panel driver is picked up by video mode defined in platform data or passed in with 'video=mxc\elcdif\fb:resolution, bpp=bits\per\pixel' kernel bootup command during probing, where resolution should be in the common frame buffer video mode pattern and bits\per\pixel should be the frame buffer's color depth.